 The Literacy and Language programme has been developed so that over time, with guided practice and teacher modelling, the children learn how to evaluate their own work reflectively while offering constructive feedback to their peers.
 In this way children rehearse and consolidate what they have been learning.
 This helps the children to make their understanding clear to themselves and helps the teacher deal with any misconceptions.
 'Partner teaching' is a key assessment tool.
-At Wren's Nest, we use this approach consistently in the literacy lesson and across other subject areas.
+At Wren's Nest, we use this approach consistently in the English Lesson and across other subject areas.

-Every literacy lesson is matched carefully to the needs of the particular group, with tailored, focussed teaching.
+Every English Lesson is matched carefully to the needs of the particular group, with tailored, focussed teaching.
 Each activity is prepared thoroughly and has a clear purpose.
 The teacher explains this at the beginning so that the pupils understand what they are learning and why.
 This approach creates a clear purpose for each task.
 Teaching strategies, such as 'no hands up' ensure that the children are consistently on task with their learning.
-They realise that everybody is the same and all opinions are equal; they must engage in the activities to be an active member of the class (see Literacy and Language Organisation Prompt Sheet and Purpose of the Teaching Sequence).
+They realise that everybody is the same and all opinions are equal; they must engage in the activities to be an active member of the class (Purpose of the Teaching Sequence).